aposnov/aposnov/README.md

 let personal = Personal(name: "Andrey Posnov",
                         mainTechStack: "Swift, Objective-C",
                         website: "http://aposnov.dev",
-                        description: "I have 15+ years of software development experience,10 of them as fullstack web developer, 7 of them as mobile developer and 4 of them as CEO in my own startup digital studio (closed in 2018).
+                        description: "I have 15+ years of software development experience, 10 of them as fullstack web developer, 7 of them as mobile developer and 4 of them as CEO in my own startup digital studio (closed in 2018).
                         Sometimes these roles intersected.
 I've always been interested in different areas, but for the last 5 years I've been passionate about mobile development. ")

 var company = Company(name: "Mati",
                       area: "FinTech",